 Dump cakes are delicious cobbler-like desserts.
-They're very quick to assemble and you can mix and match the filling and topping flavors.
-They make great additions to potlucks, picnics, barbecues, and family dinners.
+They're very quick to assemble, and you can mix and match the filling and topping flavors.
+They're the perfect no-fuss dessert for hectic weeknights, potlucks, barbecues, and casual gatherings.
 They freeze well and keep for a few days in the refrigerator, so you can make them ahead.
-You can go straight to the dump cake recipes if that's what you're here for.

 Why is it called a dump cake?